Spatio-temporal model via Locally Adaptive Regression Splines: Main results

-In this subsection, we investigate the statistical performance of penalized Trend Filtering for univariate temporal-spatial data.
+In this subsection, we investigate the statistical performance of penalized {{Locally Adaptive Regression Splines}} for univariate spatio-temporal data.
 While the constrained estimator studied in the previous subsection can be formulated as a quadratic program, this formulation can be computationally expensive when dealing with large sample sizes.
 To overcome such computational burden, penalized estimators offer a natural alternative.
-Efficient algorithms for penalized Trend Filtering have been studied in the literature, as discussed in \cite{johnson2013dynamic,barbero2018modular} and \cite{ramdas2016fast}.
+Efficient algorithms for penalized {{Locally Adaptive Regression Splines and}} Trend Filtering have been studied in the literature, as discussed in \cite{johnson2013dynamic,barbero2018modular} and \cite{ramdas2016fast}.